bundasma/matthew_bundas_portfolio/Class_Projects/Deep_Learning_astro_object_classification/README.md

 runpbmet is a helper script which runs feature engineering related to passbands

 Estimate_by_GT.py is a helper script usaed by evaluations which is used to help calculate competition score.
-It was created by a fellow Kaggle competitor, who is sited in my paper. https://www.kaggle.com/c/PLAsTiCC-2018/discussion/78366#614486.
+It was created by a fellow Kaggle competitor, who is cited in my paper. https://www.kaggle.com/c/PLAsTiCC-2018/discussion/78366#614486.